resbaz/nectar-cloud-lessons/README.md

 #### Nice to have

 1. [ ] Migrate the slides to html, and see if they can't automatically be generated from the course documentation.
+1. [ ] As in Software Carpentry, should people who submit a GitHub correction get a certificate?